Diffusion Models: A Comprehensive Survey of Methods and Applications: Diffusion Models for Data with Special Structures

-where $\mathbf{v}(\mathbf{x})$ is a one-hot column vector, and $\mathbf{Q}_t$ is the transition kernel of a lazy random walk.
+Building on discrete diffusion principles, MMaDA \cite{yang2025mmada} introduces a novel approach for multi-modal discrete data generation by incorporating masked autoencoder architectures within the diffusion framework.
+This method demonstrates improved performance on complex discrete sequences by leveraging cross-modal information.
+Similarly, TraceRL \cite{wang2025revolutionizing} extends discrete diffusion models to more comprehensive reinforcement learning settings, where the discrete state-action sequences are generated through a specialized diffusion process that incorporates reward signals and policy constraints.

 D3PM \cite{austin2021structured} accommodates discrete data in diffusion models by constructing the forward noising process with absorbing state kernels or discretized Gaussian kernels.
 Campbell et al. (2022) \cite{campbell2022continuous} present the first continuous-time framework for discrete diffusion models.
 Leveraging Continuous Time Markov Chains, they are able to derive efficient samplers that outperform discrete counterparts, while providing a theoretical analysis on the error between the sample distribution and the true data distribution.

 Concrete Score Matching (CSM) \cite{meng2022concrete} proposes a generalization of the score function for discrete random variables.
 Concrete score is defined by the rate of change of the probabilities with respect to directional changes of the input, which can be seen as a finite-difference approximation to the continuous (Stein) score.
 The concrete score can be efficiently trained and applied to MCMC.